EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 #### Game Mode

 1. In Game Mode, connect your controller
-2. Select your Wii U game
+2. Select your PlayStation 3 game
 3. On the `Play` screen, select the `Controller` icon to the right of the screen
 4. Select your controller tab at the top
+5. Click `Reorder Controllers` and move your external controller to the top
-5. Click the `Gear` icon to the right, and click `Disable Steam Input`
+6. Click the `Gear` icon to the right, and click `Disable Steam Input`
-6. Your controller's gyro will now work for this selected game, repeat as needed for your other games
+7. Your controller's gyro will now work for this selected game, repeat as needed for your other games

 For a video, see below: